r57zone/X360Advance-OpenTrack/README.md

 <br><br>
 In the "WheelSetup.ini" you can change the angle of rotation of the rudder.
 <br><br>
 After the configuration, you need to copy the files "xinput1_3.dll" and "WheelSetup.ini" to the folder with the game, and run the game.
-Perhaps for some older games, you will have to rename "xinput1_3.dll" to one of the names: "xinput1_4.dll" (Windows 8 / metro apps only), "xinput1_2.dll", "xinput1_1.dll" or "xinput9_1_0.dll" .
+Perhaps for some games you will have to rename "xinput1_3.dll" to one of the names: "xinput1_4.dll" (Windows 8 / metro apps only), "xinput1_2.dll", "xinput1_1.dll" or "xinput9_1_0.dll" .
 <br><br>
 After starting the game, press "F9" and run the FreePie application for Android, enter the IP address of the computer and press the button.
 The "F10" button turns off the steering wheel.
 ## Download